wp-plugins/globe-gateway-e4/readme.txt

 1. Upload `Global Gateway e4.zip` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress 3.You will need to creat a hosted payment page in your Globe Gateway e4 account.
+2. Activate the plugin through the 'Plugins' menu in WordPress 3.You will need to create a hosted payment page in your Globe Gateway e4 account.
 4.Once created you want to click on your payment page id.
 5.Next click on tap number 8 Hash Calculator.
 6.From there you want to copy the X Login and Transaction Key.